yertnek/bowfolios-mobile.github.io/index.md

 <img src='./doc/add_project.PNG'>

+### Search Page
+The search page filters profiles by interests.

 <a name="devguide"></a>

 # Developer Guide
 This section provides information on how to get the application to run on a developers local machine.